upkie/upkie/README.md

             observation, _ = env.reset()
 ```

-The Python code stays the same whether we run a simulation or on a real Upkie.
+The Python code is the same whether we run in simulation or on a real Upkie.
 Head over to the [examples](https://github.com/upkie/upkie/tree/main/examples) directory for more use cases.

 ## Gymnasium environments